What is Market Mapping for

 As well as Mapline mentioned earlier, there are plenty of other mapping solutions to choose from.
 Take a look at this article breaking down 12 of the best mapping tools on the market.

 Our free market map tool allows you to input your target criteria (locality, industry, department, job title and company size) to understand the size and makeup of your market.

 This awesome market mapping for sales tool will mine live LinkedIn data (no stale databases here) and quickly map the size and scale of your addressable market.

 We use the exact tools and methods we have in place for our paying clients to research, collate and present your market in ways you never knew existed.

 And there’s no charge – so there really is no excuse.
 You can now map your prospecting territory as easy as you can your customers.

 One quick caveat:

-A lot of tech underlies our brilliance.
-But so does a lot of talent and graft.
-It takes our team an hour or two to complete each request, so please keep them to a non-ridiculous level.
+A lot of tech underlies our brilliance but so does a lot of talent and hard work.
+It takes our team an hour or two to complete each request, so please don’t fire off too many at once.